Seedance 2.0 Mini is now availableTry now

 Coding Excellence

-Claude Sonnet 4.5 is described as the best coding model to date, with improvements in planning, system design, instruction following, and security engineering.
-These strengths support higher-quality code reviews, migrations, and implementation plans.
+Claude Sonnet 4.5 introduced improvements in planning, system design, instruction following, and security engineering.
+These strengths still support code reviews, migrations, and implementation plans when teams need this specific model route.

 Agents